 This makes the Holy Spirit not to be the one uniting Spirit of the Father and the Son, but a separate spirit.

-The deception of the antichrist spirit makes the Spirit of Yahweh and the Son separate by making neither the Father nor the Son united in one Spirit.
+The deception of the Trinity doctrine is that it makes the Spirit of God and the Son separate by making neither the Father nor the Son united in one Spirit.

-There are only two alternatives with this false belief and that is confessing that you must have three separate spirits within you (God the Father, God the Son and God the Holy Spirit) or confess that you only have one spirit within you that is separate person from the Father and the Son.
-This is a denial of Christ abiding in you since the separate spirit cannot be of the Father or the Son.
+There are only two alternatives with this false belief and that is confessing that you must have three separate spirits within you (God the Father, God the Son and God the Holy Spirit) or you must confess that you only have one spirit within you that is separate person from the Father and the Son.
+This is a contradiction since the separate Spirit cannot be of the Father or the Son.

-How we perceive Christ is of utmost importance.
-The consequences of believing in a Romanized Catholic triune antichrist god with the twisted version of the Father and Christ will bring dire consequences.
-The Catholic Church and all her harlots believe in the same Trinity doctrine.
+The consequences of believing in a Romanized Catholic triune antichrist god with the twisted version of who God is will bring dire consequences.

-The English translations and corruptions of Scripture may appear to be saying that 'Jesus is God' and that God is also three separate personalities, but when these supposed proof verses are put under closer scrutiny, the preconceived indoctrinated notions do not hold up.
+The English translations and corruptions of Scripture may appear to be saying that 'Jesus is God' and that God is also three separate personalities, but when these supposed proof texts are put under closer scrutiny, it doesn't make sense.

 Do you believe that Christ is God?

 The Trinity doctrine is the pillar of all Christendom, but many do not know the origins of their beliefs.
 To get a clearer understanding, we must go back through history and follow its trail.